 CAT Exam Pattern

-Similar to previous year, CAT 2013 will have two sections:
+Similar to previous year, CAT 2013 had two sections:

 - Quantitative Ability & Data Interpretation